Google Mail FAQ

 This FAQ addresses questions about using Google Mail at CMU.

 Log in - Error Message

-If you see one of the error message below when you log into G Suite, clear your browser cache and cookies and check that your system clock is correct.
-Be sure, to log in through email.cmu.edu/.
+If you see one of the error messages below when you log into G Suite, clear your browser cache and cookies, check that the time on your system clock is correct, then log in at email.cmu.edu/.

 Chrome: This webpage has a redirect loop.

 Firefox: Firefox has detected that the server is redirecting the request for this address in a way that will never complete.

 Is two-step verification available for G Suite @ CMU accounts?

 No, G Suite @ CMU uses Single Sign-On (SSO); 2-step verification cannot be used.

 Can I log into other web services using my G Suite @ CMU account? (e.g., YouTube, Pinterest, and so on)